AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

 Format: `findtag TAG [MORE_TAGS]…`

 * The search is case-insensitive.
+* The search is substring-based, meaning that if a tag contains the keyword anywhere in it, it will be considered a match.
 * Persons matching at least one tag will be returned (i.e. `OR` search).

 Examples: